 We have a collection of booklets published between 1799 and the early part of the nineteenth century, and many beautiful illustrated books from the early part of the 20th century, including Caldecott picture books, and illustrated books by Walter Crane, Kate Greenaway, and Arthur Rackham.
 A highlight of the collection is our autographed copy (the 1866 edition) of Lewis Carroll’s Alice’s Adventures in Wonderland, inscribed by Carroll to Edith Jebb (one of his child friends, and the aunt of Cynthia Borough).
 LMH also possesses Carroll’s The Game of Logic which he donated to the College in 1887, the year of its publication.

 LMH Special Collections are open to visitors by appointment during staffed hours, Monday to Friday, 9 a.m. to 12:30 p.m. and 2 p.m. to 5 p.m.
+We are trying to limit external visitors as much as possible, during the pandemic.

 Lady Margaret Hall Library